BroadcastFeed/BroadcastFeed/README.md

 # INF01151-BroadcastFeed
-As an Operating Systems II assignment, this project aims to develop a Twitter-like Cli application in C++ practicing Concurrent Programming concepts.
+As an Operating Systems II assignment, this project aims to develop a Twitter-like Cli application in C++, practicing Concurrent Programming concepts.

 ## Development and Runtime Environment
-The whole development environment as well as testing and execution environments was Linux Based Distributions
+The whole development environment as well as testing and execution environments were Linux Based Distributions .

 ## Dependencies: